Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Introduction

-Based on the above intuition, we propose a novel training strategy: Temporally Resolution Decrement (TRD).
-The whole algorithm is surprisingly simple: we randomly select some epochs to train the network with low resolution inputs.
-As discussed earlier, the reduced images not only enable improved computational efficiency but also provide the potential to help the model integrate spatial shape semantics.
-Different from other methods of adaptive inference that either require modifications on model architectures or demand extra fine-tuning training, our method only incurs merely one negligible change on the model by replacing the global average pooling to adaptive average pooling.
+Based on the above intuition, we propose a novel training strategy as the answer of the above question: Temporally Resolution Decrement (TRD).
+The whole algorithm is surprisingly simple: we randomly select part of epochs to train the network with low resolution inputs.
+Experiments demonstrate the comparison between different resolutions in time domain could help the model integrate spatial shape semantics, and the introduction of reduced images enables improved computational efficiency.
+This is the first time that the temporal change of image resolution is associated with the shape bias of the model, which also motivates us to utilize shape consistency to improve model's shape bias by resolution change.
+Different from other methods of adaptive inference that either require modifications on model architectures or demand extra fine-tuning training, our method does not make any change to the network structure.
 The whole method can be implemented with a few lines of code and directly integrated into almost any CNN with ease.

-It's worth noting that the proposed framework ensures the unity of input resolution in the time domain, \ie in each training epoch, the model is fed with images with the same resolution.
-Each epoch of training can be viewed as one time of cognitive process of the model.
-As shown in the right part of Figure~\ref{pic1}, during the iterative cognitive process, the changeability of the texture information undermines the correlation between the texture-related patterns and the correct label.
+It's worth noting that the proposed framework ensures the unity of input resolution in the time domain, i.e., in each training epoch, the model is fed with images of the same resolution.
+As shown in the right part of Figure~\ref{fig1}, each epoch of training can be viewed as one time of complete cognitive process of the model.
+During the iterative cognitive process, the changeability of the texture information undermines the correlation between the texture-related patterns and the correct label due to the resolution change between different epochs.
 Consequently, the model has to focus on the invariant shape-related patterns, allowing itself to generalize on two different input resolutions.
-Put another way, such epoch-wise operation gives rise to the reliance of the model on the robust shpae-based representation.
-This also differentiates our method with other batch-wise methods, such as MixSize~\cite{elad2019mix} where the input resolution can vary in each optimization step.
+Put another way, such epoch-wise operation gives rise to the reliance of the model on the robust shape-based representation.